Quantization for Semipositive Adjoint Line Bundles: Background on Pluripotential Theory

-called the \textit{non--pluripolar Monge--Amp\`ere product} of $u$.
-Particularly, when $p=n$ and $u=u_1=\cdots =u_p$, this gives a non-pluripolar Borel measure $\theta_u^n$, called the \textit{non-pluripolar Monge--Amp\`ere measure} of $u$.
-All complex Monge–Amp\`ere measures will be interpreted in this sense in the present work.
-The \textit{volume} of $\{\theta\}\in H^{1,1}(X,\R)$ is defined by
+called the \textit{non-pluripolar Monge--Amp\`ere product} of \(u_1,\dots,u_p\).
+In particular, when \(p=n\) and \(u=u_1=\cdots=u_n\), this yields a non-pluripolar Borel measure \(\theta_u^n\), called the \textit{non-pluripolar Monge--Amp\`ere measure} of \(u\).
+All complex Monge--Amp\`ere measures in this paper are understood in this sense.